wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365-developer/getting-started-identity/includes/2-different-token-types.md

 Microsoft identity is built to support this complex and dynamic threat matrix.
 One policy can be applied when a user is on a trusted corporate network using their company issued laptop, while another policy can apply to the same user when they access the same resource from home on their personal tablet.

-By relaying on Microsoft identity to handle these complex policies, you don't have to implement the complex logic in your custom applications.
+By relying on Microsoft identity to handle these complex policies, you don't have to implement the complex logic in your custom applications.

 So far, we've looked at what Microsoft identity is from a high level.
 As a developer, when you build an application, you will ultimately request tokens from Microsoft identity to identify a user and authorize them to use an application with specific permissions.
 Let's look at the different tokens you will use.